citizenfx/natives/HUD/SetMinimapComponent.md

 This native is used to colorize/toggle certain map components like the army base.

-An incomplete list of component id's:
+An incomplete list of component IDs:

 * **0** Los Santos International Airport yellow runway markers
 * **1** Sandy Shores Airfield yellow runway markers